BlobDevelopment/No550-docs/src/content/docs/api/endpoints/configuration.md

 ## Get configuration

 You can send a `GET` to `https://api.no550.com/config` in order to get the current configuration.
-We will return the following in `data`:
+We will return the following response:
 ```json
 {
 	"success": true,